beyond-all-reason/spring/doc/site/changelogs/running-changelog.markdown

 * `/ally` no longer announces this to unrelated players via a console message.
 The affected players still see one.
 Use the `TeamChanged` call-in to make a replacement if you want it to be public.
 * manually shared units no longer receive the Stop command.
 Use the `UnitGiven` callin to get back the previous behaviour.
+* `DumpGameStateOnDesync` springsetting is now enabled by default

 ### Deprecation
 No changes yet, but these will happen in the future and possibly break things.